benholmgren/personal-site/_posts/2022-10-19-discrete-morse-theory.md

 - theory
 ---

-# Discrete Morse Theory

----

-### CCCG 2020: If You Must Choose Among Your Children, Pick the Right One

 Brittany Fasy, Brad McCoy, David Millman, and I published a paper in CCCG 2020, titled [If You Must Choose Among Your Children, Pick the Right One](../../assets/cccg20.pdf)